 At that time, you could apply to gain certification as either an individual trainer or a training organisation (charity).
 Both Craig and Tracey applied for certification as individual trainers and remained that way until they founded Empower Assistance Dogs in 2016.
 By founding the Charity, they have been able to grow their services to help more people by implementing a breeding program, puppy raising program, school raising and training program, therapy dog team and in 2020 they have commenced a new ‘Owner Coached Assistance Dog Program’.

 In 2009 the Queensland Government introduced the new Guide, Hearing and Assistance Dog Act which endeavours to work in with the Federal Disability Discrimination Act and it's amendments.
 This means for Guide, Hearing or Assistance Dog owners that regardless of whether the dog was professionally trained or owner trained, all dogs and handlers will have to go through and pass a Public Access Test and ensure their dog has been trained to do three tasks that assist the handler.
 Under the Act, Trainers have to be Certified through the government, and then they can carry out the Public Access Test on dogs and handlers.
 A dog and handler whom have passed will be issued an identification card and special badge for the dog's jacket or harness.
 Empower assistance dogs now has six government Certified Guide, Hearing and Assistance Dog Trainers.
-We were among the very first to pass and we were the first organisation to be certified to train all three types of service dogs (Guide, Hearing and Assistance Dogs) and therefore we are able to certify dogs and handlers.
+We were the very first individual trainers to pass and we were the first organisation to be certified to train all three types of service dogs (Guide, Hearing and Assistance Dogs) and therefore we are able to certify dogs and handlers.